 The peak season for glassware is during the holidays, with demand increasing by 80% to over 100% during December for each type of glassware except for margarita glasses.

 Again, 2021 appears to be strikingly similar to 2020 so far.
-Margarita glasses enjoyed another strong Cinco de Mayo, but most other types of glassware have seen demand hover right around 2020’s levels.
+Margarita glasses enjoyed another strong Cinco de Mayo, but most other types of glassware saw demand hover right around 2020’s levels for much of the year.

 Of course, that doesn’t mean for certain that Americans are cutting back on purchasing alcohol.
 It could be that everyone got their home-bar situated last year and simply don’t need to restock.